 A website is a great marketing tool, but only if the user can find the information they need to answer their questions.
 A portion of a patient survey devoted to your website’s usability provides insight into possible design flaws or areas for improvement.

-Patient and physician satisfaction surveys ensure that both sides in this important relationship understand the needs and perceptions of the other.
-A patient satisfaction survey makes sure that patients have a voice in the relationship.
-A physician satisfaction survey helps doctors better understand patient needs.
-Analyzing the data from both types of surveys provides the actionable insight needed to make positive changes.
+Healthcare surveys ensure that both sides in this important relationship understand the needs and perceptions of the other.
+A survey makes sure that patients have a voice in the relationship and doctors better understand patient needs.
+Analyzing the data provides the actionable insight needed to make positive changes.